tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@dhruvSHA256/index.md

 I am a first year Computer Science Engineering student, studying at Krishna Engineering College,GZB.

-I am really passionate about programming and technology related stuff.
-I use to maintain open source android custom roms and I am also a linux distro hopper
+I am really passionate about programming and technology related stuff and I am also a linux distro hopper

 ## Why are you taking this challenge?